felipetovarhenao/bell-tutorials/public/markdown/02_comments.md

 ### Q: Should I comment every line of code?

 **A**: No, focus on _why_ you're doing something rather than _what_ the code does.
 You want comments to help you and others understand how each different blocks of code contribute to the overall function of your scripts.

+### Q: Do I need to use semicolons after comments?
+**A**: No, since comments are ignored during the execution of the code, comments do not require semicolons.
+The role of the semicolons in _bell_ will be explored in further detail later.

 ---